 Since I am always torn between chocolate production, especially when new varieties and new recipes are produced, and of course our customers, who are happy if they meet me personally.

-A company always has surprises, positive and, of course, less funny ones, so I can not really say what a typical day is like – at any rate, it is never boring and I am happy that I have listened to my tummy and devoted myself entirely to chocolate.
+A company always has surprises, positive and, of course, less funny ones, so I cannot really say what a typical day is like – at any rate, it is never boring and I am happy that I have listened to my tummy and devoted myself entirely to chocolate.

 What are the key skills and qualities to succeed in your industry?

-I’ve learned to think taste through my training as a chef, and today I also create chocolate in my head – I know how taste components work and how to combine them in an exciting way.
+I’ve learned to think taste through my training as a chef, and today I also create chocolate in my head – I know how flavour components work and how to combine them in an exciting way.
 Most recipes are made at the desk.
 Many believe we stir in pots and experiment with it, but this is not the case.
 I ask no one if he/she likes a new recipe.
 On the contrary, if it is exciting and unusual, then it is good.
 We then immediately produce 5,000 pieces – and are happy if customers like the product too.

 If I asked several people in advance, or even did a market survey if someone wanted to have a chocolate, the result would certainly be negative.
 Sure, because no one can imagine how it will taste.
 That’s why we have very exotic varieties, and our customers love the taste experiments.
-That’s what makes the variety.
+That’s what makes variety.

-Nobody needs more of the same.
+Nobody needs more of the same thing.

 Do you have a secret of success?

-My motto is: never ask the market! but always do what you think is right for you …
+My motto is: never ask the market!
+But always do what you think is right for you …

-If I asked 10 people if they liked a new strain, they would start nagging and would prefer a little more sugar, less milk … something like that and maybe won’t like cheese but prefer milk cream, etc..
-In the end, the result would be an average product as a compromise of all objections ….
+If I asked 10 people if they liked a new strain, they would start nagging and would prefer a little more sugar, less milk … something like that and maybe won’t like cheese but prefer milk cream, etc. In the end, the result would be an average product as a compromise of all objections ….